BigB00m10/TheChild/README.md

 No need to install Tweego.
 The repository comes with the right version to compile the game.

-For this project you'll also need to update your sugarcube version to

 Once all that is installed and the project is cloned or downloaded you can proceed to the first compilation:

 1. Open the file **theChildTrainer.code-workspace** with VSCode.